tuanhle1994/FarmInventory/README.md

 # FarmInventory
-Creates a farm inventory of animals

-Description:
   This program creates the inventory of a farm that holds a collection of animals.

-Important topics covered in this project:
+# What I Learned
-  Debugging in Visual Studio
+  * Debugging in Visual Studio 2019
-  Dectecting Memory Leaks
+  * Dectecting Memory Leaks
-  Inheritance
+  * Inheritance
-  Polymorphism
+  * Polymorphism
-  Virtual Functions
+  * Virtual Functions